 Footballer whose attempted move from RFC Liège to Dunkirk was blocked by his club, leading him to instigate a restriction-of-trade lawsuit which resulted in huge ramifications for the European transfer market.
 Players brought to a club while out-of-contract are now said to have been "picked up on a Bosman".

-Surrealist painter (1898-1967) whose most famous work includes Ceci N'est Pas Une Pipe.
+Surrealist painter (1898-1967) whose most famous work includes The Treachery of Images AKA Ceci N'est Pas Une Pipe.

 Influential composer/cabaret singer (1929-1979) whose songs dealing with ordinary life have been brought to a new audience by artists such as David Bowie & Marc Almond.

 Creator of Inspector Maigret and accomplished sexual boaster.